Welcome to Clawback Family Funds LLC

 Q: What if the property had liens or an outstanding mortgage on it?

-This is a common concern, but here’s the good news: in Florida, when a property is sold at a tax deed auction, most liens — including mortgages — are wiped out as part of the sale process.
+This is a common concern, especially when a property has gone through a tax deed sale or foreclosure.
+In many states — including Florida — most liens, such as mortgages, are cleared or satisfied as part of the sale process.

 Under Florida law (F.S. §197.582), lienholders have 120 days from the date the Clerk of Court mails them notice of the surplus to file a claim.
 If they don’t file in time, they lose their right to the money, and any remaining surplus may go to the former owner or their heirs.